What’s the best place to bury the dead body? – On the second page of Google.

 And it is necessary to remember that no pop-up is for everyone.
 Thus, even if you want to introduce pop–ups, make sure they hit it at the correct time and not when the audience is consuming the content.
 Or make sure they are subtle, like the image mentioned below.

 The little purple button with a leaf on the down-right corner is a pop-up but doesn’t open unless the user clicks it.
+This is one of the lest discussed yet most important point for weebsite performance optimization.

 This is the best way to ensure people respond to the pop-ups of subscriptions, offers, or discounts without actually irritating them.
 Brands should want customers to engage with them deeper for more extended periods of time, not leave them even before they have started.

-6. Button/Switch Placements Can Make It or Break It for the Brand
+6. Button/Switch Placements Can Make It or Break It

 If you’ve seen Google Maps mobile site and website, they have different button placements.
 While on the website, the search bar is in the left-up corner, whereas on the mobile site, it covers the whole upper fold.
 These days, when people use mobile for everything, the desktop site of Google is only used by people to check the distance to and fro.